GiantCaiB/Warlord/README.md

 # Warlord
 A text-based strategy game in C# console app

+----v0.1.1 21/19/2018----
+     A new character: general.
+A general has better leading ability and average dual skills.

 ----v0.1 20/19/2018----

     A new character: champion.
 A champion has better dual ability.